Brighton High School (Brighton, Michigan)

-Brighton High School is located in Brighton, which is part of Livingston County, Michigan, United States.
+Brighton High School is a public secondary school located in Brighton, Michigan.
 BHS is part of the Brighton Area School system.

+The school gained national attention after being recognized by ESPN as a leader in Special Olympics in 2018.

 Academics

-BHS is ranked 2,022nd in America, 60th in Michigan, and 26th in the Detroit Metro Area.
-49% of students participate in Advanced Placement courses with 40% of students passing at least 1 AP exam.
-According to state testing 57% of students are proficient in math, with 77% of students being proficient in reading.
+Brighton High School is ranked as the 1,309th best high school in America per U.S. News.
+The site also credits BHS as being the 38th best high school in Michigan and the 15th best in the Detroit Metro Area.
+As of 2024, 56% of students participated in Advanced Placement courses and 42% of students passed at least one AP exam.
+According to state testing, 57% of students are proficient in math, 53% are proficient in sciences, and 75% are proficient in reading.
 The graduation rate is 98%.

+Nutrition

+Students at BHS have the option to be served breakfast and lunch.
+There is also a “snack bar” with snacks such as popcorn and ice cream.
+The school's cafeteria is set up into different restaurants, including Chopstix, which serves stir fry, La Pizzeria, which serves pizza, and 7th street deli, which serves wraps and submarine sandwiches.
+The eating quarters was renovated during the 2024-2025 school year.

 Athletics

 Brighton High School is a member of the Michigan High School Athletic Association (MHSAA).
 Brighton has been part of the West Division of the Kensington Lakes Activities Association since 2008, when the Kensington Valley Conference merged with the Western Lakes Activities Association.
 The Brighton varsity football team became the first Livingston County team ever to advance to the state finals in the 2019 season.
+In 2025, the boys basketball team won their first district championship since 2008.